qvkare/runes-sdk/README.md

 3. Commit your changes (`git commit -m 'feat: add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Support

+If you encounter any issues or have questions:
+- Open an issue on GitHub
+- Check existing issues for solutions
+- Review the documentation

 ## License